Drink Alcohol Only in Moderation

 What are the risks of drinking too much?

-Drinking too much increases your risk for many health problems, including serious conditions that can lead to death.
+Drinking too much raises your risk for many health problems, including serious conditions that can lead to death.
 Some examples of alcohol-related health problems include:

 - Liver disease